 The Little Black Sequin Fringe Dress

-Before this “flapper-style” emerged, fashion had mainly been associated with upper-class women.
-Since black flapper dresses had simpler designs, women who were not rich could make them.
-This is shy the flapper culture was associated more with middle-class women.
+Until now, fashion was mainly associated with upper-class women.
+Since black flapper dresses had simpler designs, middle-class women who were not rich could make them.
 It was also during this time that females won the right to vote and enjoyed more social freedoms.

 What’s your style?